Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Preliminaries

 \subsection{Closed World Assumption}

-The closed-world assumption (CWA) is a presumption that a true statement is also known to be true.
-Conversely, what is not currently known to be true, is false.
-The opposite of the closed-world assumption is the open-world assumption (OWA), holding that lack of knowledge does not imply falsity.
-The CWA is a very natural rule to use in a database context.
-Information not explicitly presented in the database is taken to be false.
+The closed-world assumption (CWA)~\citep{Reiter1978} is a presumption that states if something is known to be true, it is considered true.
+If something is not currently known to be true, it is considered false.
+This is in contrast to the open-world assumption (OWA)~\citep{OWA}, which holds that lack of knowledge does not imply falsity.
+The CWA is often used in database contexts, where information not explicitly presented in the database is assumed to be false.
 For example: \begin{quote}

 \end{quote}